AriPal/SesamWorkshop/SesamWorkshopGuide.md

 }

 ```
+4. Start the pipe
+5. Go to output tab and verify data is being sent out

+The following describes what each DTL in the code above does:
-3. The `filter` DTL gets only cars that are sold equal to true and price over 500.000 KR
+- The `filter` DTL gets only cars that are sold equal to true and price over 500.000 KR
-4. The `copy` DTL copies everything from input to output
+- The `copy` DTL copies everything from input to output
-5. The `concat` DTL is used to put text-values together
+- The `concat` DTL is used to put text-values together
-6. The `remove` DTL is used to remove a field or multiple fields
+- The `remove` DTL is used to remove a field or multiple fields
-7. The `if` DTL is a contional statement used to add an field if condition is true
+- The `if` DTL is a contional statement used to add an field if condition is true